akikuno/DAJIN2/README.md

 # DAJIN2 is now under development👷

-I aim to release a stable version of DAJIN2 by March 2023:crossed_fingers:
+I aim to release a stable version of DAJIN2 by ~~March~~ August 2023:crossed_fingers:

 ## New planned features